Who says you need to fly all the way to the South Pacific to find villas over the water? You can get your fix of paradise much closer to home.

 Along with having some wonderful luxury vacation villas, Jamaica may be the best-known island in the Caribbean where you can find an overwater villa.

 And when it comes to villas on the water, Sandals’ properties spring to mind – especially Sandals’ over-the-water bungalows.
-They are synonymous with all-inclusive luxury!
+They’re synonymous with all-inclusive luxury!

 1) Sandals Royal Caribbean (Montego Bay)

-The Sandals Royal Caribbean villas on the water were the first of their kind to open in the Caribbean, so naturally, they are first on our list.
+The villas on the water at Sandals Royal Caribbean were the first of their kind in the Caribbean.

 - TripAdvisor rating: 4.5 out of 5